 The Reverend Dr. Lisa C. Farrell was born and raised on the Main Line.
 She graduated from Lower Merion High School in 1976 and went to Franklin and Marshall College in Lancaster, PA.
 While at Franklin and Marshall she won an Andrew Match Scholarship, a full merit scholarship from the Saint Andrew's Society in Philadelphia, to attend the University of Edinburgh for her junior year.

-Lisa felt called to the ministry as a young college student, but did not tell anyone.
-The concept of ministry, at that point a largely male dominated field, was unfamiliar territory.
-While at Edinburgh University she decided to take a class in New Testament to test her sense of call.
-As it turns out, she was permitted to do so only because she was an “Andrew Mutch Scholar.”
-The providence of God not only provided the means to study in Scotland, but it opened doors which would otherwise have been closed.
-By the end of the year she had transferred from Franklin and Marshall to the University of Edinburgh to do a joint BA BD degree.
-A BD (Bachelor of Divinity) is the Scottish equivalent of an MDiv.
+Lisa felt called to the ministry as a freshman in college but kept this to herself.
+Having grown up Presbyterian, she rebelled and became an atheist as a teenager, and, after coming to faith in her freshman year, the thought of ministry was quite alien to her.
+It was a male-dominated field and Lisa had never met any women ministers.
+While at Edinburgh, she decided to take a class in New Testament to test her sense of call.
+As it turns out, she was permitted to do so only because she was an Andrew Mutch Scholar.
+The providence of God not only provided the means to study in Scotland, but it opened doors that otherwise would have been closed.
+By the end of the year shew had transferred from Franklin and Marshall to University of Edinburgh to do a joint BA BD degree.
+A BD (Bachelor of Divinity) is the Scottish equivalent of an Mdiv.